What is the Coleman internship?

 In 2012, Jamie Crist was chosen to be the Society’s summer intern.
 Jamie’s project was to provide contextual research for the planned Women of the Court exhibit.
 She conducted an in-depth study of when each state’s supreme court had elected or appointed a woman as justice, when or if there had been a woman who served as chief justice, and which state’s had a female majority on their supreme court.
 Her work is available as a Wikipedia page here.

-Kevin Cunningham, a senior in the history department of Michigan State University’s Honors College, has been selected as the Society’s Coleman intern for spring 2015.
-Kevin will be researching the history of the Michigan Supreme Court’s court reporter, clerk, and commissioners’ offices.
-He is especially interested in the early court reporter’s office since three reporters went on to be elected to the Michigan Supreme Court.
+Kevin Cunningham, a senior in the history department of Michigan State University’s Honors College, was the Society’s Coleman intern for spring 2015.
+Kevin researched the history of the Michigan Supreme Court’s court reporter’s office and wrote about it in the summer 2015 newsletter, which can be read here.